blogtitle/blogsources/content/post/web-security-2-xss.md

 Or at least it doesn't **YET**.
 Proper escaping can be done with libraries like [`DOMPurify`](https://github.com/cure53/DOMPurify) and it won't get in the platform for a while so no luck there, but a way to enforce a secure access to the DOM APIs like `innerHTML` is being worked on.
 The idea to address the issue is to add [Trusted Types](https://github.com/WICG/trusted-types) to browsers so that only controlled strings can be used to access the DOM.

-This is not implemented in stable versions of browsers but it will get there fairly soon so we might eventually be able to address this mess.
+This is not available in any stable version of browsers but it will get there eventually.
 If you want to try them out in advance there is [a polyfill library](https://github.com/WICG/trusted-types#polyfill) ready for you to use!

 # Mitigations
 There are some features in the web platform that were built to help out.
 In the sad case in which some attacker-controlled code might end up in your HTML page there are some countermeasures that might still render the exploitation extremely hard or, sometimes, impossible.
 Those countermeasures help in both server-side XSS and DOM XSS, but they have limited benefit in the latter.